 To check the cheapest options for your flights to Korea, click here.

-Here is our 10 day itinerary recommendation:
+Here is our 10-day itinerary recommendation:

-Day 1 – 4: Visit Seoul.
+• Day 1 – 4: Visit Seoul.
 Here we listed the main things to do in the capital.
 (3 nights)

-Day 4 – 5: Gyeongju, a beautiful ancient city in Seoul full of amazing cultural sights.
+• Day 4 – 5: Gyeongju, a beautiful ancient city in Seoul full of amazing cultural sights.
 (2 nights)

-Day 5 – 8: Busan, the second biggest in South Korea.
+• Day 5 – 8: Busan, the second biggest in South Korea.
 Here is our full guide for visiting Busan (3 nights)

-Day 8: Boseong Green Tea Plantation.
+• Day 8: Boseong Green Tea Plantation.
 Here is all you need to know about the tea plantation in Korea.
 (1 night)

-Day 9: Jeonju Hanok Village, not to be missed if you are in Korea.
+• Day 9: Jeonju Hanok Village, not to be missed if you are in Korea.
 Our full guide here (1 night)

-Day 10: Back to Seoul and fly back home
+• Day 10: Back to Seoul and fly back home

-For a 15 day itinerary we recommend to add Jeju Island for 3 nights (you can easily fly there from Busan or Seoul) and add more day trips from Seoul, such as the Garden of the Morning Calm or Nami Island.
-Alternatively, you can also go on a day trip from Busan to Geoje a gorgeous island in Korea which is usually combined with a trip to the unique Oedo island.
+For a 15-day itinerary, we recommend adding Jeju Island for 3 nights (you can easily fly there from Busan or Seoul) and adding more day trips from Seoul, such as the Garden of the Morning Calm or Nami Island.

 We hope that this itinerary example will help you in planning a trip to South Korea.
 There are many other things to see in South Korea, check out all our posts about Korea here, or do not hesitate to ask us for more information in the comments section below.